pithymaxim/teaching/Rscraps/PR_synth/readme.md

 To start, you need to download the QCEW data, which was too big to share.
 This shell script downloads all the files: `download_qcew.sh`.

 ## Stata build ##
-The build is done in Stata using two dofiles:
+Next, the build is done in Stata using two dofiles:

 - `A1_import.do`
 - `A2_extract.do`